 First double check that this add-on is enabled, you've created a new asset library called exactly

-Poly Haven, and you've selected this library from the dropdown menu in the asset browser.
+Poly Heaven, or something else), and you've selected this library from the dropdown menu in the asset browser.

 If there's still no Fetch assets button in the header, then this is likely caused by another add-on overriding the UI and removing our button.

 Known add-ons that may cause issues with ours are:

 If it's not that, then you'll have to try and find which one it is by slowly disabling other add-ons that you have enabled.
 Perhaps start with any add-ons that modify the Blender UI, such as panel organizers or other asset browser related tools.

 Once you do find the culprit, please let us know by creating an issue so that we can look into creating a workaround or resolving the incompatibility.